morete/kubevirt-basics-training/content/en/docs/04/41_types-introduction.md

 labfoldernumber: "04"
 sectionnumber: 4.1
 description: >
-  Introduction to virtual machine Instancetypes Preferences
+  Create your own Instancetype
 ---

 Even if KubeVirt provides advanced options and a lot of configuration options for different VMs we usually have a common set of VM specifications which we will use for most of our VMs.
 Therefore, it may make sense of defining such specifications as Instancetypes and or Preferences.

 To achieve this, KubeVirt provides multiple Custom Resource Definitions like `VirtualMachineInstancetype`, `VirtualMachineClusterInstancetype` or `VirtualMachinePreference`.
-KubeVirt provides common defaults[^1] for Instancetypes and Preferences.

 ## VM Instancetype

 For an Instancetype we have the option of using the cluster wide `VirtualMachineClusterInstancetype` or the namespaced `VirtualMachineInstancetype`.